plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 Plone 5 introduces some new concepts, for some, with working with JavaScript in Plone.
 Plone 5 utilizes Asynchronous Module Definition (AMD) with `requirejs <http://requirejs.org/>`_.

 We chose AMD over other module loading implementations(like commonjs) because AMD can be used in non-compiled form in the browser.

 This way, someone can click "development mode" in the resource registry control panel and work with the non-compiled JavaScript files directly.

 Getting back on point, much of Plone's JavaScript was or still is using JavaScript in a non-AMD form.
 Scripts that expect JavaScript dependency scripts and objects to be globally available and not loaded synchronously will have a difficult time figuring out what is going on when upgrading to Plone 5.

 There are two scenarios where this will happen that we'll tackle in this post.
-1) You have JavaScript registered in portal_javascripts that are not AMD compatible.
-2) You have JavaScript included in the head tag of your theme and/or specific page templates that are not AMD compatible.
+- 1) You have JavaScript registered in portal_javascripts that are not AMD compatible.
+- 2) You have JavaScript included in the head tag of your theme and/or specific page templates that are not AMD compatible.

-1) Working with deprecated portal_javascripts
+Working With Deprecated Portal_javascripts
 ---------------------------------------------

 The deprecated resource registries(and portal_javascripts) has no concept of dependency management.
-It simply allowed you to specify an order in which JavaScript files should be included on your site.
+It allowed you to specify an order in which JavaScript files should be included on your site.

 It also would combined and minify them for you in deployment mode.

-Registration changes
+Registration Changes
 ~~~~~~~~~~~~~~~~~~~~

 Prior to Plone 5, JavaScript files were added to the registry by using a `Generic Setup Profile <http://docs.plone.org/develop/addons/components/genericsetup.html>`_ and including a jsregistry.xml file to it.

 This would add your JavaScript to the registry, with some options and potentially set ordering.

 In Plone 5.0, Plone will still recognize these jsregistry.xml files.
 Plone tries to provide a shim for them.
 It does this by adding all jsregistry.xml JavaScripts into the "plone-legacy" Resource Registry bundle.

 This bundle includes a global jQuery object and includes the resources in sequential order after it.

-However, you should consider at least migrating your resources as described in https://github.com/collective/example.p4p5 to gain control over your dependencies or if you want to keep backward compatibility to older Plone versions in your Add-ons.
+However, you should consider at least migrating your resources as described
+in https://github.com/collective/example.p4p5 to gain control over your dependencies or
+if you want to keep backward compatibility to older Plone versions in your Add-ons.

-Old style jsregistry.xml
+Old Style jsregistry.xml
 ~~~~~~~~~~~~~~~~~~~~~~~~

 An old style Resource Registry would look like this: